AlbertGaz/EPAM_final_task/README.md

 # Dialogue Sentiment Analysis

-Corresponding repository is Flask based WEB API for Dialog Sentimental Analysis.
+Corresponding repository is Flask based WEB API for Dialog Sentiment Analysis.
 For ML part pretrained models from HuggingFace were used https://huggingface.co/transformers/quicktour.html.

 Model for Englist: cardiffnlp/twitter-roberta-base-sentiment.